Generalised learning of time-series: Ornstein-Uhlenbeck processes

-We have presented a framework with a canonical process from Physics, Ornstein-Uhlenbeck process, that helps us in performing generalised learning in time-series without any restriction on the stationarity and retaining serial correlations order in the original dataset.
-The approach entails applying cross-validation in a modified fashion in combination with OOS estimate of the performance and reconstructing missing at random fold instances via secondary model.
-This approach, rCV, also allows one to generate a learning curve for time-series, as we have demonstrated.
+We have presented a framework with a canonical process from Physics, the Ornstein-Uhlenbeck process, that helps us to perform generalised learning in time-series without any restriction on the stationarity and to retain the serial correlations order in the original dataset.
+The approach entails applying cross-validation in a modified fashion in combination with OOS estimate of the performance and reconstructing missing random fold instances by applying a secondary model. rCV, also allows to generate a learning curve for time-series.

 The meta-algorithm we developed in this work can be used with any other sequence learning algorithms, such as LSTM.
-We only choose Gaussian processs in both reconstruction and prediction tasks in demonstrating the framework due to its minimalist requirements for a naive implementation.
-Further implementation of the meta-algorithm in a generic setting is possible without embedding the learning algorithm into rCV procedure.
+We have choosen the Gaussian processs for the reconstruction and prediction tasks because of its minimal requirements to implement and demonstrate it within our framework.
+Further implementation of the meta-algorithm in a generic setting is possible without embedding the learning algorithm into the rCV procedure.